 Teak Oil Pros:

-- Can be easily applied on wooden surfaces using either brush or a piece of clean cloth.
+- It can be easily applied on wooden surfaces using either a brush or a piece of clean cloth.

 - Good choice for both interior and exterior wooden surfaces.

 - It does not splinter over time.